symplie-dev/cb-api/README.md

 # collaborative-bookmarks-api

-Server-side api for collaborative bookmarks
+Server-side API for collaborative bookmarks.

+## Description

+Collaborative Bookmarks or CB for short allows users to create and manage lists of shared bookmarks.
+CB bookmarks can be shared directly user-to-user or shared with a group of other users.

 ### Environment Variables